 It’s no secret that the food and nightlife in Hong Kong is outrageously good.
 As the name of my website suggests, I’m a sucker for Yoga, a healthy serving of wine and plenty of travel, and one of the first things that I do when I visit a new city is to research the best rooftop and outdoor bars to check out, so I can sip on my glass of Sauvignon Blanc while admiring the panoramic views.
-Hong Kong has no shortage of fantastic rooftop and outdoor bars, whether you are visiting Hong Kong for the first time or the tenth, here are some incredible ones to head to for wonderful views and delicious drinks!
+Hong Kong has no shortage of fantastic rooftop and outdoor bars – whether you are visiting the city for the first time or the tenth, here are some incredible rooftop bars in Hong Kong to head to for the best views and delicious drinks!

 Visiting Hong Kong for the first time?
 Click here for 8 Essential Things to Do for First Time Visitors to Hong Kong!

 1. Ozone Bar

 Located on the 118th floor of the Ritz Carlton Hotel in Hong Kong, Ozone Bar is one of the highest rooftop bars in the world with the prices to match.
 Nevertheless, the sky high view from Ozone is unparalleled – it is so high up that sometimes the view is obstructed by clouds!
 If you only have time to check out one rooftop bar in Hong Kong and want guaranteed views and excellent service, head to Ozone.
 The bar gets busy every single day of the week, so head there early around 5:30 or 6 PM to secure a seat by the window.

 2. Wooloomooloo Wan Chai